 Managing IT-Compliance in the 21st Century

 IT-Compliance of the modern age has to cope with all the challenges listed above and more.
 It’s as simple as this: nobody knows how to achieve “100% IT-Compliance”.
 However, certainty needs to be brought into a sea of uncertainty.
 Assessment procedures of yearly IT-Audits are also less transparent.
-In order to survive here and address aforementioned challenges, we identified two building blocks: “Strategic Focus” and “Division of Powers”.
+In order to adequately address these aforementioned challenges, we identified two building blocks: “Strategic Focus” and “Division of Powers”.

-Even amid turmoil, we keep the unit focused on objectives and strategy.
+Strategic Focus ensures that the unit stays on their game in terms of objectives and strategy.
 All teams are involved in setting and evolving the vision, goals, and progress of our work.
 Focus topics are identified as change management, data classification, and access management.
 Having defined the “what to do?” we then define the “how to get there?” via a maturity model and by mapping each focus topic to it.
 The model consists of several maturity levels that can be thought of as well-defined evolutionary plateaus towards achieving service excellence.
 In the end, the “when to reach maturity?” is stated by putting a concrete timeline on top of each focus topic in accordance with its current maturity level.

 Division of Powers

 Theory (legislative power) and practice (executive power) are merged into an undividable unit, which serves the inside and outside - neither arrogant nor dictating and with a clear guideline of consolidated, unified communication.
 Important in the overall concept is that the executive power - although acting as an internal supervisory committee - is neither appearing or being perceived as judiciary.
 The latter is entering the “game” early enough in the form of audit companies or the internal revision department.